Playgrounds can be fun, but they can also feel chaotic. Check out these 9 playground rules to remember so everyone plays nicely with others.

 1. Don’t walk up the slide

-But if another child is ready to swoop down the slide, your face is a perfect target for her feet.
-Instead, save slide-climbing when no one’s there, and line up behind the other kids ready to slide down.
+But if another child is ready to swoop down the slide, your child’s face becomes a perfect target for her feet.
+Instead, save slide-climbing when no one’s there (and don’t forget to line up behind the other kids ready to slide down).

 2. Watch out for smaller kids